AbramsLabs/.github/profile/README.md

 We believe in the super-user and always maintain transparent access to every layer of our apps involving your data.

 [NoteBridge](https://notebridge.app/) is our first and most proud application as AbramsLabs Inc., which is built for nerds like ourselves who have a keen interest in midi musical instruments.
 It is designed to make these devices a part of your every day life, by utilising them as an input device when they're not busy helping you crash that next best beat.
+We respect your memory space, we put great effort to reduce the size of the app.
+This neat, little app achieves all of its functionalities under mere 15 megabytes.
+This is our tribute to the times when apps didn't take a big chunk of your hard-drive space.

 <!--